 -MADD was able to hold more than 50 Walk Like MADD events nationwide.

 MADD says that the fight isn’t over just yet.
 Still, there are more than 10,000 people who are killed in drunk driving car accidents in the country every year.
 Thousands more are injured in these preventable accidents, too.

 With the New Year and with your support, MADD says that it will continue to push for more advanced car features to help to stop alcohol-impaired drivers in their tracks.
 The advocacy group also says that it will continue to encourage and to help parents to talk with their teenage drivers about the risks that are associated with drinking and driving.
 Remember that just because our teenagers aren’t of legal age to consume alcohol, it doesn’t mean that they can’t get it and that they won’t get behind the wheel after doing so.

 That’s not all.
 MADD is also going to continue to push for more sobriety checkpoints around the country, not only on major holidays but randomly throughout the year.
 They’ll be continuing on in the efforts to recruit designated drivers and will continue to offer assistance to those who have experienced one of these tragic events.

-If you, someone you love or a family member has been injured or killed in an alcohol-related car accident in Boston or elsewhere in Massachusetts, contact the drunk driving accident lawyers at The Law Offices of Jeffrey S. Glassman for a free and confidential consultation to discuss your rights.
+If you, someone you love or a family member has been injured or killed in an alcohol-related car accident in Boston or elsewhere in Massachusetts, contact the drunk driving accident lawyers at Jeffrey Glassman Injury Lawyers for a free and confidential consultation to discuss your rights.
 Call 877-617-5333.

 More Blog Entries: